15 Top Hikes in Santo Antao, Cape Verde

 In order to make the most of your time, check the Ultimate Cape Verde Travel Guide Book filled with local, hidden gems.

-This blog is supported by you, dear reader.
-If you purchase through a link, I earn a small commission.
+You, dear reader, support this blog.
+When you purchase through a link, I may earn a small commission.
 As an Amazon Affiliate, I earn from qualifying purchases.

-Top Resources to Travel Cape Verde
+Top Resources to Travel Santo Antao & Sao Vicente

 ✈ Book cheap flights to Cape Verde with Skyscanner

-✔ Book the best tours in Cape Verde with Viator
+✔ Book the best tours in Cape Verde with GetYourGuide

 ➳ Find the best hotel deals in Cape Verde with Trivago